Cousins Diana and Sopanha Kham may come from different parts of the world, but they’ve both found Wellington the perfect place to live and study.

 Sopanha came to New Zealand from Cambodia eight years ago, when she was in Year 9, and is now in the third year of a Bachelor of Design at Massey University.

-Diana grew up in Hungary and is in the first year of studying for degrees in tourism management and commercial law at Victoria University.
+Diana grew up in Hungary and is in the first year of studying for degrees in tourism management and commercial law at Victoria University of Wellington.

 Both cousins have found that learning in New Zealand takes place outside as well as inside the classroom.
 Sopanha, who is specialising in spatial design, explores Wellington through her sketchpad.